banerjee1998/Plant-disease-classification-using-transfer-learning/README.md

-# Image-classification-using-transfer-learning
-Image classification using transfer learning
+Plant disease classification with convolutional neural networks in Tensorflow using transfer learning on MobileNet.